TheSuppressionPluto/currency-converter/README.md

 ## Requirements

-To use the Currency Converter component, you need to have the following dependencies installed in your React project:
+To use the Currency Converter component, you need to have the following dependencies installed in your Next.js project:

 - React (version 16.8 or above)
 - axios (can be installed via `npm install axios` or `yarn add axios`)

 ## Installation

-To install and use the Currency Converter component in your React project, follow these steps:
+To install and use the Currency Converter component in your Next.js project, follow these steps:

 1. Install the dependencies by running the following command: